rramosp/streetview_gemini_demo/README.md

-# Streetview analytics with Gemini
+# Gemini on Google Streetview Imagery

 This demo allows you to navigate to a location in Google StreetView and use Gemini to find stuff about it.
 For instance